Master’s Programme Pharmaceutical Sciences – Drug Development and Regulatory Affairs

 • Gender and diversity in the development and use of medicinal products

-The Master's degree programme qualifies students for subsequent successful employment with pharmaceutical companies, drug authorities, clinical testing organisations and for further studies in national and international doctoral programmes.
+The Master’s programme qualifies students for subsequent employment with pharmaceutical companies, regulatory authorities, clinical research organisations and for further studies in national and international doctoral programs.

 Graduates tracking: Shows which occupational fields students enter after graduation